jbranchaud/awesome-react-design-systems/README.md

 -- Will Fanguy, [_A comprehensive guide to design systems_](https://www.invisionapp.com/inside-design/guide-to-design-systems/)

-This is a collection of design systems made up of reusable [React](https://reactjs.org/) components.
+A curated list of design systems made up of reusable [React](https://reactjs.org/) components.

 #### Contents